-Our modern calendar had its beginnings in ancient Egypt.
+Our modern calendar began in ancient Egypt.
 Julius Caesar’s interaction with Cleopatra VII offered Rome a number of cultural innovations, including a more efficient way to measure time.
 Renamed the Julian Calendar in his honor, it travelled with Rome’s legions to the corners of the globe.
 Eventually, most of the world came to operate on some form of the Julian Calendar.
 Pope Gregory XIII put an end to Caesar’s calendar, but the Gregorian calendar we use is still based on it.

 “I wish I had this when I was in school!”Juzzen (Kickstarter backer)